-In general these Camino de Santiago routes are best enjoyed from Spring to Autumn / Fall, avoiding the sections south of Porto in the hot Summer months.
+In general these Camino de Santiago routes are best enjoyed from Spring to Autumn or Fall, avoiding the sections south of Porto in the hot Summer months.

 Similarly to other Camino routes, winter months on the Portuguese Camino routes can be rainy and accommodation options scarce, so if you are planning a winter Camino, we recommend planning and booking in advance.